yilmazalican/team/README.md

 [![Build Status](https://travis-ci.org/yilmazalican/team.svg?branch=master)](https://travis-ci.org/yilmazalican/team)

 # Welcome
-iFlat is a extra space monetizing platform which allows customers to rent their flat easily and showcase it to an audience of millions!!!
+iFlat is a extra space monetizing platform which allows customers to rent their flat easily and showcase it to an audience of millions!!!!

 #### Team Members
 <ul>